 There are ways to reduce your expenses by buying furniture from your friend's parents (who may be downsizing) or by shopping estate sales.
 You can also space out your furniture purchases over months.
 Given how expensive items such as beds, couches, and dining tables can be, consider what your total expenditure on furniture based on the square footage of the house.

 As a current homeowner, believe me when I say: your utilities costs can be as high a number as your property taxes.
 The seasonality of these bills is a big factor in how they appear as an unexpected cost.
 Additionally, if you were previously a renter, depending on the state where you lived, you may or may not have had to pay for heat or hot-water.

-Estimates for annual utility bills change with climate, and the national average is ~$3,000.
-Ask a parent, co-worker, or friend with a home in the same county you’re considering, and go over their most recent utility bill.
+Estimates for annual utility bills vary with climate.
+Ask a co-worker, or friend with a home in the same county you’re considering, and go over their most recent utility bill.
 This kind of real world comparison is very helpful when it comes to considering unexpected costs in home maintenance.